SERVERLESS VS SELF-HOSTED: 2025 REAL COST ANALYSIS (INCLUDING MEDIA STORAGE)

 Savings: $21,617/month (81% reduction)

-Real-world validation: This aligns with Chronicle’s US Investment Bank case study, where a major bank achieved significant cost savings at scale while gaining 100x latency improvements.
+Real-world validation: This aligns with a Chronicle case study, where a major bank achieved significant cost savings at scale while gaining 100x latency improvements.

 The Stuff They Don’t Tell You (Hidden Costs That’ll Bite You)